AdaptiveMotorControlLab/CellSeg3D/docs/source/guides/inference_module_guide.rst

 **Inference** allows you to use pre-trained segmentation algorithms, written in Pytorch, to automatically label cells in 3D volumes.

+See `Usage section <https://adaptivemotorcontrollab.github.io/CellSeg3d/welcome.html#usage>`_ for instructions on launching the plugin.
+See :ref:`training_module_guide` for instructions on training your own models before inference.

 .. important::
     Currently, the module supports inference on **3D volumes**.
 When running on folders, make sure that your image folder only contains a set of **3D image files** saved with the **`.tif`** extension.